-Summary: This post introduces how to boot Mac to Disk Utility and use it, in case you misuse Disk Utility and bring problems like data loss and Mac not booting up.
-You can also open Disk Utility in macOS Recovery mode to fix some issues.
+Summary: This post introduces how to boot Mac to Disk Utility and use it, in case you misuse Disk Utility and bring problems like data loss and Mac not booting up. iBoysoft Data Recovery for Mac will help you restore data from lost volumes, corrupted hard drives, etc.